Course Descriptions

 B2051 LEADERSHIP, ETHICS, AND LEGAL ISSUES (3 credits)

-Students advancing careers in business, government an non-profits benefits from a thorough understanding of leadership, its theories, its techniques and its lurking ethical traps.
+Students advancing careers in business, government and non-profits benefit from a thorough understanding of leadership, its theories, its techniques and its lurking ethical traps.
 This course examines the interplay between management and leadership, empowerment, mentoring, negotiation, change management and the special role of leadership in volunteer organizations.
 Rapidly changing dynamics growing from flattening organizations, instantly available information and round-the-clock communication are considered.

 B9353 BIC GRADUATE INTERNSHIPS (3 credits)